DatabaseGroup9/PGParser/README.md

 # PGParser
 This is a Virtual Machine, that fetches the ~5GB downloaded Project Gutenberg book files and parses them to .csv.

+Due to memory constraints, the easiest way to run the parser is with the batch script (runMe.sh), which parses the books in batches of 500 zipfiles at a time.
+This results in duplicate cities and authors, which will have to be cleaned up later in the process.

 ### Steps:
 1. Clone the repository PGParser.